Kansas businesses join together to create largest hemp dryer in the state

 For almost 20 years, Industrial Metal Fabrication has custom-built all types of drying equipment – from corn to flax to sorghum.
 But they never designed and then used their own dryers – until now.

-Last year, Dalrymple and Sheldon and Christian Coleman, of Sunnyland Kansas, met.
+Last year, Renee Dalrymple, the owner of IMF and Sheldon and Christian Coleman, of Sunnyland Kansas, met.
 Both companies have plants just down the street from one another in Newton.

 Sunnyland Kansas grows, dries and distributes industrial hemp.
 They also sell seeds and mentor farmers in this growing, new industry in Kansas.

 "They have experience with hemp.
-We have experience with manufacturing dryers," said Renee Dalrymple, owner of Industrial Metal Fabrication.
+We have experience with manufacturing dryers," Dalrymple said.
 "Together, it’s been a pretty good thing."

 Although IMF manufactured all types of dryers for years, they never operated one.
 In October that changed.
 In one month, the large-scale hemp dryer known as Lime Rickey dried more than half a million tons of industrial hemp.
 The product came from farms in Kansas, Oklahoma and Nebraska.